62726164/dpg/password_types.md

   2. Secondary Passwords
 ```

 Primary passwords are inputted physically into a device.
-For example, logging into the operating system of a laptop in front of you or a tablet you are holding.
+For example, logging into the operating system of a laptop, tablet, or smart phone.
 Primary passwords are not good candidates for password managers.
-You should commit them to memory, or [write them down](https://www.schneier.com/blog/archives/2005/06/write_down_your.html) and store them in your wallet or purse, or carry a [password card](https://github.com/w8rbt/ppcard) to manage them.
+You must commit them to memory, or [write them down](https://www.schneier.com/blog/archives/2005/06/write_down_your.html) and store them in your wallet or purse, or carry a [password card](https://github.com/w8rbt/ppcard).
+[NIST 800-63-3b](https://pages.nist.gov/800-63-3/sp800-63b.html) refers to primary passwords as 'Memorized Secrets'.

-Secondary passwords are logically or remotely inputted into a system.
-Entering a password into a bank's website or remotely logging into a system are a few examples.
-Secondary passwords are ideal candidates for password managers and can be used at your bank, social media sites, etc.
+Secondary passwords can be logically or remotely inputted into systems.
+They do not have to be memorized.
+Entering a password into a bank's website or sshing into a remote system are a few examples.
+Secondary passwords are ideal candidates for password managers.

 DPG is intended to generate and manage secondary passwords.